jayrbolton/kb_sdk_py/README.md

 This is a command line interface for writing, managing, and testing KBase modules.

-Also see the [kbase_module]() Python package, which is used inside the modules themselves.
+Also see the [kbase_module](https://github.com/jayrbolton/kbase_module) package, which is imported inside the actual modules.

 ## Install